Lee Tomlin: Walsall

 On 25 February 2022, Tomlin signed for EFL League Two club Walsall on a short-term deal until the end of the 2021–22 season.
 Tomlin made five appearances with the club, four of which off the bench, before being released at the end of the season.

 Doncaster Rovers and retirement

 After playing for Doncaster Rovers in summer 2022, Tomlin retired due to injury in October 2022.

 Ilkeston Town

 On 1 December 2022, Tomlin came out of his retirement to join Ilkeston Town as player-coach.

+Coaching career

+Morecambe

+On 20 August 2025, Tomlin was appointed as assistant manager of National League club Morecambe.

 International career

 Tomlin was capped twice by the England national C team in 2009.